gimlet-io/gimlet-documentation/src/pages/docs/concepts/index.md

 Gimlet is a Bring Your Own Hardware platform.
 Each environment is deployed on its own Kubernetes cluster.

 If you don't know how to launch a cluster, check out providers like [civo.com](https://civo.com) where you can have a useful cluster for $20 a month, with swift setup experience.
+Or you can launch a cluster on your laptop with k3d [as described on our blog](/blog/running-kubernetes-on-your-laptop-with-k3d).

-Our cloud environment provides an ephemeral cluster for 7-days so you don't need to deal with Kubernetes clusters when you start just can skip ahead to deployment.
+If you use our cloud environment an ephemeral cluster is provided for 7 days so you don't need to deal with Kubernetes clusters when you start.
+Just skip ahead to deployment.

 {% video src="https://www.youtube-nocookie.com/embed/LCk25U7Gaj4" /%}